 - I have set up automation flows for our Sales team, which has already created five good Opportunities with decision-makers at our target accounts (Account-based Marketing Campaigns).

 - Yes, it was stressful and demanding work (I only took three days off over the Christmas period & worked many long days and almost every weekend), but we rolled this out in record time.

 - Make sure you are entirely on top of the software before you complete the setup - in my case, I took Hubspot Certifications.
 But you may have other ways to accomplish this and be confident in your mastery of Hubspot.

 - Utilise the Hubspot team.
 Our Account Executive, Andy Boland, with whom I negotiated our package, and our Senior Customer Onboarding Specialist, Giada Tedesco, were both outstanding.

-- Work with evangelists in your own company.
+- Work with evangelists in your own Company.
 One salesperson helped me every step of the way.
-Our IT lead and web manager also pitched in nobly.
+Our IT lead and web manager also pitched in nobely.

 - Don't lose heart.
-I now have a delighted sales and marketing team and the warm fuzzy feeling of having done a great job.
+I now have a delighted sales and marketing team and the warm fuzzy feeling of doing a great job.
 It was well worth all our hard work - nothing beats that feeling!

 Post a Comment